Container

 Markgräflerland

-We start the day in Müllheim, the "wine capital" of the Markgräflerland, in the very southwest of Baden-Württemberg.
-Enjoy a stroll through the town centre and take in the Markgräfler Museum.
+Begin your day in Müllheim, the “wine capital” of the Markgräflerland, nestled in the very southwest of Baden-Württemberg.
+Enjoy a leisurely stroll through the town centre and take in the Markgräfler Museum, where you can discover the history and culture of this wine-rich region.

-Continue along the Baden Wine Route to the beautiful Fauststädtchen Staufen.
-Stroll through the old town with its alleys and small "bächle" (brooks).
-A climb to Staufen Castle is highly recommended, rewarding visitors with magnificent views over the vineyards and the Black Forest.
+Afterwards, continue along the Baden Wine Route to the picturesque Fauststädtchen Staufen.
+Wander through the charming old town with its narrow alleys and little “Bächle” (brooks), which lend the town its unmistakable charm.
+A walk up to Staufen Castle is well worth the effort – from the top, you’ll be rewarded with panoramic views of the surrounding vineyards and the Black Forest.

 The Markgräflerland is situated between the Rhine and the Black Forest mountains.
 It begins in the south near Freiburg and reaches as far as Weil am Rhein.
 Vineyards, arable fields, orchard meadows, in between homely winegrowing towns.
 The picture shows the castle ruins of Staufen. - "Photo free for publication only in connection with editorial coverage of the Black Forest holiday region". - © Erich Spiegelhalter/TI Staufen